-A "birth defect" is a health problem or physical change, which is present in a baby
+A birth defect is a health problem or physical change that is present when a baby

-tell there is a health problem present.
-Some of the severe birth defects can be life-threatening,
+has a health problem.
+Some of the severe birth defects can be life-threatening.
+A

-where a baby may only live a few months, or may die at a young age (in their teens,
+baby may only live a few months.
+Or the child may die at a young age—when he or she

-Birth defects are also called "congenital anomalies" or "congenital abnormalities."
+Birth defects are also called congenital anomalies or congenital abnormalities.
 The

-word "congenital" means "present at birth."
-The words "anomalies" and "abnormalities"
+word congenital means present at birth.
+The words anomalies and abnormalities mean

 Who is affected by birth defects?

-Birth defects have been present in babies from all over the world, in families of
+Birth defects are found in babies all over the world, in families of from all countries

-all nationalities and backgrounds.
+and backgrounds.
 Anytime a couple becomes pregnant, there is a chance that their baby

 will have a birth defect.
 Most babies are born healthy.
-In fact, 97
+In fact, 97 out of every 100